stefanos1316/Rosetta-Code-Research/README.md

 We found all the collected tasks implemented in different langauges from a [Git repo](https://github.com/acmeism/RosettaCodeData).
 Since Rosetta Code contains the amount of 655 programming languages we decicde to limit our scope and include only the most used ones.
-For this puropose we collected the 14 most used ones found from [tiobe](https://www.tiobe.com/tiobe-index/) index June 2017.
+To this line, we collected the 14 most used languages found from [tiobe](https://www.tiobe.com/tiobe-index/) index June 2017.
-Thus we implemented a number of shell scripts in order to manage and limit our dataset.
+Thus, we developed a number of bash scripts to manage our dataset, compile, execute, and plot results out of the collected tasks.

 # Downloading
 Since we are using a submodule in this repository we suggest the use of the following command: